Origin and History

 Grosser Generalstab Kriegsgeschichtliche Abteilung II: Die Kriege Friedrichs des Grossen, Part 3 Der siebenjährige Krieg 1756-1763, Vol. 4 Groß-Jägersdorf und Breslau, Berlin, 1902, Appendix 1

-Pengel, R.D.; G.R.
-Hurt; Russian Uniforms and Flags of the Seven Years War, Birmingham 1980
+Pengel, R.D. and G.R.
+Hurt: Russian Uniforms and Flags of the Seven Years War, Birmingham 1980

 Schirmer, Friedrich: Die Heere der kriegführenden Staaten 1756-1763, hrsg. von der KLIO-Landesgruppe Baden-Württemberg, überarb. u. aktual.
 Neuauflage 1989

 Viskovatov, A. V.: Historical Description of the Clothing and Arms of the Russian Army, vol. 3, Petersburg: 1900

 Roman Shlygin for the information on the origin and history of the regiment.

 Carlo Bessolo for the description of the uniforms